 Here’s why: the ride operators will not let parents and their young children ride together from the single-rider line; you will be asked to split up or exit the queue in order to re-enter via the regular line.
 Those younger guests who will want to stay with their supervising adults, then, should steer clear.
 The same consideration goes for those who may require special wheelchair seating or the modified seats on certain attractions (for those passengers with larger frames) – for these situations, other accommodations may be available, so always ask the team member at the entrance.

 There’s one last word of warning that we offer: some of Universal Orlando’s queues are elaborate affairs, featuring immersive theming and explanations of the story that you’re about to embark on – and some single-riders’ lines miss most, if not all, of this backstory.
 This is especially true, for example, at Harry Potter and the Escape from Gringotts.
 Rather than passing through the vaulted ceilings of the goblin bank, you’ll skirt around the edges of the room, head straight into a corridor, and then move up the loading staircase, missing two impressively detailed preshows.
-Furthermore, at both Gringotts and The Amazing Adventures of Spider-Man, those who take the single-riders’ line will also miss the in-queue photo op.

 Some may consider this a fair price for speed and efficiency, but consider yourselves warned!